MicrosoftDocs/partner-center-pr.pt-br/partner-center/autopilot.md

 Get-WindowsAutoPilotInfo.ps1 -OutputFile AutoPilotHWID.csv -Partner -Force
 </code></pre>

-## <a name="windows-autopilot-eula-dismissal"></a>Descartar EULA do Windows AutoPilot
+## <a name="windows-autopilot-eula-dismissal"></a>Windows Autopilot EULA dismissal

-### <a name="important-information"></a>INFORMAÇÕES IMPORTANTES
+### <a name="important-information"></a>IMPORTANT INFORMATION

-O Windows Autopilot permite configurar instalações personalizadas do Windows em dispositivos que você gerencia para seus clientes.
-Se autorizado a fazer isso pelo cliente, você poderá suprimir ou ocultar determinadas telas de configuração que normalmente são apresentadas aos usuários durante a configuração do Windows, incluindo a tela de aceitação do EULA (contrato de licença de usuário final).
+Windows Autopilot allows you to configure customized installations of Windows on devices you manage for your customers.
+If authorized to do so by the customer, you can suppress or hide certain set-up screens that are normally presented to users when setting up Windows, including the EULA (End User License Agreement) acceptance screen.

-Ao usar essa função, você concorda que suprimir ou ocultar todas as telas projetadas para fornecer aos usuários aviso ou aceitação de termos significa que você obteve consentimento e autorização suficientes de seu cliente para ocultar os termos e, em nome de seu cliente (seja uma organização ou um usuário individual como o caso), seja o consentimento de quaisquer avisos e aceite os termos aplicáveis ao cliente.
+By using this function, you agree that suppressing or hiding any screens that are designed to provide users with notice or acceptance of terms means that you have obtained sufficient consent and authorization from your customer to hide terms, and that you, on behalf of your customer (whether an organization or an individual user as the case may be), consent to any notices and accept any terms that are applicable to your customer.
 Isso inclui o acordo com os termos e condições da licença ou o aviso que seria apresentado ao usuário caso você não o tenha suprimido ou ocultado usando essa ferramenta.
 Seu cliente não pode usar o software do Windows nesses dispositivos se o cliente não tiver adquirido de forma válida uma licença para o software da Microsoft ou de seus distribuidores licenciados.